EricStratton/redux-tap-room/README.md

 ## Ricc's Rickety TapRoom - React WebPage

-### _Full CRUD webpage for kegs at at TapRoom, vs: 02/12/2021_
+### _Full CRUD webpage for mainting a keg list at at TapRoom, vs: 02/12/2021_

 ### _Created by: Eric Stratton_

 ## Description

-Create new kegs with name, brand, and price, update existing kegs incase of an error, click on keg in list to view its details, remove keg from list when necessary.
+Create new kegs with name, brand, and price as properties, update existing keg details, click on keg in list to view its details, remove keg from list when necessary.

 ## Setup/Instillation